 docker-compose exec php php var/www/html/artisan migrate

 It is undeniable that, especially for beginners, Docker is an overwhelming tool.

 But, at the same time, it is also a simple feature that you can add to your work to improve your code.

 It also allows you to use a lot of the tools included, like Compose or Swarn (or Kubernetes).

 Learning Docker is not strictly necessary, but you need to know that this type of technology exists and became popular for the problem they solve among web developers.

 Also, if you want to learn more about PHP you can now go to PHP design pattern

 This article was inspired by Andrew Schmelyun’s repository

-PHP has an amazing community all over the world, if you want to read more article like this subscribe PHPWeekly a weekly roundup with all the update from PHP
+PHP has an amazing community all over the world, if you want to read more articles like this subscribe PHPWeekly a weekly roundup with all the updates from PHP